Become a PA

 If you pass the PANCE and maintain your certification, you may use the title Physician Assistant-Certified or PA-C.

-Before you can practice, you need to get licensed in your state.
+Before you can practice, you need to get licensed in the state(s) in which you want to practice.

 All states require that PAs graduate from an accredited PA program and pass the PANCE.